Harvey Weinstein pleads not guilty to two new charges of predatory sexual assault

 Harvey Weinstein on Monday pleaded not guilty to two new charges of predatory sexual assault, as a New York City judge delayed the disgraced movie mogul's trial till next year.

-The new charges are connected to testimony expected from actress Annabella Sciorra, who claims Weinstein barged into her Manhattan apartment and raped her in 1993.
+The new charges are connected with testimony expected from actress Annabella Sciorra, who claims Weinstein barged into her Manhattan apartment and raped her in 1993.

 Weinstein's trial had been set for Sept.
 9 but Manhattan Supreme Court Justice James Burke on Monday pushed it back to Jan.
 6.

-When Burke asked Weinstein is he wanted to go to trial, he responded, "not really," bringing chuckles to the Manhattan courtroom.
+When Burke asked Weinstein if he wanted to go to trial, he responded, "not really," bringing chuckles to the Manhattan courtroom.

 The movie producer did not respond to reporters' questions going into court.
 Then coming out, one person asked Weinstein how he was doing and he responded, "Really good."